- Parent Category: ROOT

 - Your byline (e.g., Written by Victoria Mack)

-- The complete text of the article, including figures.
+- The complete article, including text and figures.

-- Your bio—First, you need to register on the MC Press website (top right of the home page).
+- Your bio—Your first step is to register on the MC Press website (top right of the home page).
 Once that's done, send us your bio, which can be up to 200 words and can link to anything you'd like.
-Along with it, include the email address and URL that you'd like published as well as a digital headshot in jpg, gif, or png format with the dimensions of 116x116 pixels.
+You may include an email address and/or URL.
+Also send a digital headshot in jpg format with the dimensions of 116x116 pixels and compressed for web.
 Your bio needs to be submitted only the first time you write an article, as the bio is generated separately and then automatically attached to all of your articles.
-Note that it's best to say you've been in a position since 1998, for example, rather than for 10 years so that the bio doesn't become outdated.
+Note that it's best to say you've been in a position since 2004, for example, rather than for 10 years so that the bio doesn't become outdated.

 The layout of these guidelines mimics how an article should appear when submitted for publication.
 Here are a few pointers:

 - Within the entire document, all elements are left-justified.

 - The text of the document is styled as Normal (Arial, 10 point).